racmanuel/ar-model-viewer-for-woocommerce/README.txt

 1.0.5 - Update the tested up to 6.5 and added Appsero 1.0.6 - Update the tested up to 6.5 and added Appsero 1.0.7 - Removed the Appsero SDK and add Freemius SDK, and Tested up to: 6.6 version of WordPress, removed uninstall.php, and on deactive plugin delete_option('ar_model_viewer_for_woocommerce_settings');
+1.0.8 - Fix: Optional parameter $content declared before required parameter $tag is implicitly treated as a required parameter in ar-model-viewer-for-woocommerce/public/class-ar-model-viewer-for-woocommerce-public.php on line 107

 == Upgrade Notice ==